 But my binges were more frequent than they had been in a while.

 During the surgery recovery process, my appetite pretty much disappeared.
 I just wasn’t hungry and really had to force myself to eat.

 My body had been through a lot and nutrition is important for recovery so I knew I needed to just suck it up – literally and metaphorically.

 But that was a bizarre experience as forcing myself to eat isn’t something I had ever really had to contend with before.

-On the flip side, seeing as I wasn’t all that hungry anyway, binge eating disorder wasn’t an issue because at no point was my mind turning to food.
+On the flip side, I wasn’t all that hungry anyway.
+So binge eating disorder wasn’t an issue because my mind wasn’t turning to food.